bioub/Exercises_Advanced_Web_APIs/README.md

 Move the CSS from `frontend/index.html` to the ShadowDOM

 Listen to the click from the outside of the Component and update the corresponding properties/attributes

+## Service Workers

+Create a new file `frontend/sw.js` and register it as a service worker.

+In this file cache `index.html` and `index.js` on install (precache).

+Use a network first approach for all requests made to the REST API

+Use a cache first approach for all requests made to images (.svg extension)

+Note : the websocket could not be cached